 After completion of the three-week Science Club Summer Camp program, teachers will be expected to implement one of the CPS third grade science curriculum modules.
-Not to worry- we will teaching you about the curriculum and how to use an NGSS teaching approach .
+Not to worry- we will teaching you about the curriculum and how to use an NGSS teaching approach.

 You will receive support in bringing this new curriculum to your classroom.
-We will visit your classroom for one of the lessons of your choosing and will be meeting regularly as a professional learning community to share what worked, what didn’t work, and how to adapt the curriculum for your classroom.
+We will visit your classroom for two of the lessons of your choosing and will be meeting regularly as a professional learning community to share what worked, what didn’t work, and how to adapt the curriculum for your classroom.

 Yes!
 Kits will be loaned out through the SC2 project team.
 Rest assured, you will have the supplies you need, when you need them.

 This research study addresses the broad need for improved teacher professional development around Next Generation Science Standards (NGSS).
 It will determine to what degree a practicum-based teacher professional development program changes elementary school teachers’ understanding of NGSS, their attitudes towards science teaching, and science instruction in their classrooms.

 Teachers in Science Club Summer Camp will be asked to complete the following evaluation-related activities:

 * Classroom Observations – a Science Club Summer Camp staff member or evaluator will visit your classroom in spring 2018 to observe one of your science lessons.
 This will serve as a pre-assessment.
 Another classroom observation will be completed in spring 2019 as a post-assessment.
 We hope to understand how your teaching practice changes as a result of your participation in the program.